RobinNixon/vizwiz/readme.md

 # VizWiz 🎵✨

-**Version 1.1** - A modular, browser-based audio visualizer with system capture and plugin architecture
+**Version 1.2** - A modular, browser-based audio visualizer with system capture and enhanced playlist controls

 Transform any audio into stunning visual experiences!
 VizWiz is a powerful, entirely client-side audio visualizer that runs directly in your browser.
 Load music files, capture system audio from any application, and watch them come alive with reactive visual effects.